ShazFr/ShazFr/README.md

 ### 👨‍💻 About Me

-After 4 exciting years in the **game development** industry, working with **Unity and C#**, I’ve pivoted to pursue my passion for **backend engineering** — diving deep into system design, scalable APIs, and building reliable services using **Golang**.
+After 4 exciting years in the **game development** industry, working with **Unity and C#**, I’ve pivoted to **backend engineering** — diving deep into system design, scalable APIs, and building reliable services using **Golang**.

-🔁 I'm currently in the middle of this transition and loving every bit of it.
-From building quiz apps and authentication systems to learning Docker and concurrency in Go — I'm sharpening my backend skills daily.
+🔁 I'm currently in the middle of this transition, feels like an adventure.
+From building quiz apps and authentication systems to learning Docker and concurrency in Go, we learn as much as possible

 🧰 I'm **actively looking for a full-time backend role (remote preferred)** — ideally at a startup where I can contribute, learn fast, and grow.